Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics

 Our method has a number of advantages over existing methods commonly applied to perform differential abundance analyses in microbiome studies.
-Firstly, it targets a population estimand that is distinguishable from sample- and category-scaling effects and that exists under realistic conditions (positivity of population mean abundances $\mathbb{E}W_j$).
-Notably, we do not require positivity of true sample abundances $W_{ij}$.
+Firstly, it targets a population estimand that can be distinguished from sample- and category-scaling effects and that exists under realistic conditions (positivity of population mean abundances $\mathbb{E}W_{\cdot j}$).
+Notably, we do not require positivity of true abundances $W_{ij}$ nor observed abundances $Y_{ij}$.
 Secondly, our method does not require data transformations, such as log-ratio transformations or relative abundance transformations.
 This allows us to use information regarding the precision of observations in estimation.
-It also avoids the ad-hoc fixes (e.g., adding a small pseudocount to zero observations, restricting attention to nonzero counts, or attempting to infer whether observed zeroes are due to insufficient read depth or reflect true absence of a taxon) that are necessary to apply log-ratio transformations to data containing zeroes.
-Additionally, we employ a model-robust score test that controls Type 1 error even in small samples with large excess-Poisson dispersion and high degrees of sparsity.
+It also avoids ad-hoc data manipulation (e.g., adding a small pseudocount to zero observations, restricting attention to nonzero counts, or infering whether observed zeroes are due to insufficient sequencing depth) that is necessary to apply log-ratio transformations to data containing zeroes.
+Additionally, we implement a flexible inference approach that controls Type 1 error even in small samples with large excess-Poisson dispersion and high degrees of sparsity, and observed that the approach made no false discoveries on a shotgun sequencing dataset with true signal removed.
+In a simulation study, the proposed score test was the only method with error rate control in all data settings, and had comparable power to other error rate-controlling methods in most of these settings.
 Finally, we incorporate an identifiability constraint that may be flexibly specified to suit varying scientific settings.
-In particular, we do not require a choice of reference taxon.
-That said, if such a taxon is available, our method is able to take advantage of this information.
+In particular, we do not require a reference taxon (though if available, the reference taxon can define the identifiability constraint; see Example 1) nor the assumption of a sparse signal (see Example 2).

-An additional consideration in practical applications for this method is measurement error.
-While our target estimand $\beta$ can be estimated in the presence of systematic measurement error $\delta$, no such guarantees exist for other kinds of measurement error, such as cross-sample contamination.
-Accordingly, we encourage the use of decontamination techniques \citep{davis2018simple, clausen2022modeling} prior to use of our proposed method.